 My eating habits were built on an endless list of self-talk excuses—It’s a holiday, it’s my birthday, I’m depressed or angry or stressed out, I “deserve” this, everyone else is eating/drinking what they want, I’m at a restaurant, I can’t say ‘no’ at a family gathering, a little bit won’t hurt, this looks SO good, I’m sick of dieting, big loose tops will hide the worst of things...and on and on.

 But I finally decided I didn’t like those whiny half-assed excuses—I’m a strong-willed adult woman, dammit.
 So I got my inner Wonder Woman on…

 I wanted to (A) have more energy, (B) beef up my immune system, (C) lower my blood sugar and blood pressure, (D) increase my cardiovascular health, (E) combat my allergies, and (F) lose weight…and I did.
 Here are a few simple tips I used to speed up my metabolism and lose some of the extra baggage I had carried around for much too long.

 The good news—the heavier you are, the faster you’ll lose weight…at least until you’re close to your goal weight 🙂

-Most important—I heard somewhere, once upon a time, that we don’t change a habit until we decide that the benefits of changing outweigh the benefits of our habit.
+Most important—I heard once that we don’t change a habit until we decide that the benefits of changing outweigh the benefits of our habit.
 We calculate everything—even unconsciously—according to cost/benefit ratios.
 So to lose weight, we must understand that our current habits (and the self-talk excuses that go along with those habits) are unhealthy for us…maybe even killing us…and we must commit to changing and to not cheating.
 Ever.
 No excuses.
 This isn’t easy, it demands taking a VERY strong stance.